 Loan servicers failed to follow HAMP standards, lost borrower documentation, caused delays and in the end didn’t prevent foreclosures.
 Homeowners who applied for HAMP often ended up even more in debt when loan servicers would charge them late-payment fees.
 Data released by the Treasury Department shows that more failed HAMP trials ended in foreclosure in November 2011 than in November 2010.
 One of the reasons for this is that Fannie Mae and Freddie Mac charged servicers for taking too long to complete the foreclosure process.
 Bank of America, for instance, had to pay Fannie and Freddie $1.3 billion in foreclosure delay penalties in 2011.

-Lenders will now get added incentives to reduce the principal on a homeowner’s mortgage.
+Lenders get added incentives to reduce the principal on a homeowner’s mortgage.
 When a lender reduces part of the principal owed on the mortgage they will get paid 18-63 cents on the dollar, three times the payment offered previous version of HAMP.
-Fannie Mae and Freddie Mac loans will now be included in the principal write down as well.
+Fannie Mae and Freddie Mac loans are included in the principal write down as well.
 These loans had previously been excluded.

-Another change will include the requirement that other types of debt will now be considered in the approval process.
+Another change includes the requirement that other types of debt are considered in the approval process.
 In the previous version of HAMP, a homeowner’s debt to income ratio had to be over 31% based on the first mortgage debt only.
-The new version of HAMP will now factor in other types of debt such as medical bills and second mortgages.
+The new version of HAMP factors in other types of debt such as medical bills and second mortgages.

 Help for Unemployed Homeowners